What Federal Laws Protect Me?

 OPM guidance may be helpful for informal resolution of a conflict.

-In 2015, OPM updates its guidance for federal employers dealing with transgender employees, which covers many of the issues discussed in this document.
-While this guidance does not create new legal rights, it could be useful to present to a federal employer who may not be aware of it.
+OPM’s guidance for federal employers regarding transgender employees does not create new legal rights, it could be useful to present to a federal employer who may not be aware of it.
 If your agency is not clear about your rights or is not sure that the steps presented above are appropriate for your transition, consider bringing OPM’s guidance to their attention.
 Some agencies, such as the Department of Labor, also have internal policies that address additional topics.